 It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

-We have listed what most provincial plans cover to give you an idea of what Canada has to offer from coast to coast.
+Here is a handy list (October 2023) of what most provincial plans cover to give you an idea of what Canada has to offer from coast to coast.
 Benefits from all provinces are changed regularly; therefore, please click on the provincial page links for the most up-to-date information about coverage.

 https://www.ontario.ca/page/what-ohip-covers